 Avoiding Unwanted Cow Products

 While these different cow parts are used in a variety of different industries, they all stem from one: animal agriculture.
 As a society, we are incredibly reliant on cows to supply us with countless commodities, but at what cost?
 Cows are highly intelligent and emotional creatures who deserve to be regarded as worthy individuals on their own right.
-In addition to the inherent cruelty of this industry, it is also responsible for an enormous amount of environmental pollution.
+In addition to the inherent cruelty of this industry, it is also responsible for an enormous amount of environmental Pollution.
 The United Nations Food and Agriculture Organization (FAO) estimates that livestock production is responsible for 14.5 percent of global greenhouse gas emissions, while other organizations like the Worldwatch Institute have estimated it could be as much as 51 percent.
 Not to mention deforestation related to cattle grazing and growing feed for farmed animals is systematically destroying the world’s rainforests.

 While it might be difficult to avoid these unwanted cow products, we can help to lower the demand for them and drive innovation for sustainable and cruelty-free alternatives by reducing our consumption of meat.
-All of these industries are supplied by the “leftovers” if the meat industry.
+All of these industries are supplied by the “leftovers” of the meat industry.
 If we lower the number of cows needed to produce meat, we could tangentially lower the number of cow-based by-products available on the market.
 Plus, from an environmental standpoint, you can cut your carbon footprint in half by leaving meat off your plate.

 Companies are already starting to find synthetic alternatives for Insulin, cruelty-free personal products are becoming more and more popular, and plant-based meat options are quickly becoming the future of sustainable food.
-When we are informed about which products contain animal products, we can help to sway the market towards more compassionate and environmentally-friendly alternatives.
+When we are informed about which products contain animal products, we can help to sway the market towards more compassionate and environmentally friendly alternatives.